FK Ventspils: Disqualification

 On 9 June 2021, UEFA banned FK Ventspils from participating in UEFA club competitions for the next seven years (i.e. up to and including the 2027–28 season) for violating UEFA regulations related to "fraud, bribery and/or corruption" and for "violation of the integrity of matches and competitions".
 Club officials Nikolajs Djakins and Adlan Shishkanov were banned from football for 4 years and for life, respectively.
 The charges were related to July 2018 Europa League qualifier against Bordeaux, Russian referee Sergey Lapochkin who was refereeing that game was banned from football activity for 10 years.

+Dissolution

+By 2021, financial problems had beset the club and in the middle of the 2021 Virslīga season the club pulled out of the league and was dissolved.